What is Regular Bail and When is it Required?

 • Personal Liberty: Cannot be curtailed without strong justification

-Understanding Default Bail - Your Automatic Right to Release
+What is Default Bail?
+Your Automatic Right to Release

 Default bail is an automatic right available when police fail to file chargesheet within the stipulated time period.
 This is a crucial remedy often overlooked but can secure immediate release.